 There are really four things that cause an uneven brick patio, and they tend to show up in recognizable patterns:

 Drainage is worth checking specifically.
 If you see wash channels in the joint sand, visible erosion paths, or standing water after rain, water is the underlying culprit and you have to address that or the patio will keep failing.
+Inadequate grading and drainage let water move into and under the base, destabilizing it and causing pavers to settle or tilt standing water after rain.
 The failure pattern that causes the most recurring problems is the combination of water, freeze-thaw movement, and a weak or improperly compacted base.
 Ignore any one of those three and the repair won't last.

 Tools and materials you'll need for the repair